FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/about_parallel_transfers/connection_maxtrans_troubleshoot.md

 **Scenario 1**

-The transfers are executed quickly, in rapid succession because {{< TransferCFT/componentlongname  >}} is not limited by the session.
+The transfers are executed quickly, in rapid succession because Transfer CFT{{< TransferCFT/componentlongname  >}} is not limited by the session.
 As soon as the first 3 transfers are completed, the 2 remaining are executed immediately.

 > **Note**
 >
 > Remember one session is kept for incoming connections, so in this case only two sessions were used.

 `MAXTRANS=3, MAXCNX=6, DISCTD=120 (seconds session is still open)`

 ```
 ...
 15/06/23 <u>17:40:46</u> CFTT53I Requester file selected <IDTU=A0000VKQ PART=SUN35-1 IDF=BIN IDT=F2402472>